Strahler number: Register allocation

 When translating a high-level programming language to assembly language the minimum number of registers required to evaluate an expression tree is exactly its Strahler number.
 In this context, the Strahler number may also be called the register number.

 For expression trees that require more registers than are available, the Sethi–Ullman algorithm may be used to translate an expression tree into a sequence of machine instructions that uses the registers as efficiently as possible, minimizing the number of times intermediate values are spilled from registers to main memory and the total number of instructions in the resulting compiled code.

+Formal languages

+The Strahler number can be used in formal language theory as a parameter on the derivation trees of context-free grammars, especially those in Chomsky normal form.
+This notion has been studied under the name of index of a derivation tree and some properties of the language of a context-free grammar can already be understood by looking at the derivation trees of bounded index.